 Walking and driving in a limousine

-A visit to the main Synagogue in Copenhagen
+A visit to the Jewish Community Center next to the Synagogue in Copenhagen

 A visit to the Danish Jewish Museum (Closed on Mondays)

-Seeing the highlights in Copenhagen, Jewish and general
+Seeing the highlights of Copenhagen, Jewish and general

 Driving by limousine to the fishing village of Dragør

 100 Danish kroner - Entrance Fee to The Jewish Museum and a cup of coffee in Dragør